Ph.D. Program

 - Twelve (12) credit hours of research work towards the preparation of a Ph.D. dissertation are required.

 - The candidate shall prepare a dissertation proposal on a topic under the guidance of his supervisor and dissertation committee.
-The proposal should then be approved by the department council, college council, and Dean of Graduate Studies.
+The proposal should then be approved by the department council, college council, and Dean of Graduate Studies/College of Graduate & Interdisciplinary Studies.

 - The Dissertation Committee examines the candidate on the dissertation.

-- The candidate, in consultation with his Dissertation Committee, and after approval from the Dean of Graduate Studies, shall arrange a time and place for a public defense of the dissertation.
+- The candidate, in consultation with his Dissertation Committee, and after approval from the Dean of Graduate Studies/College of Graduate & Interdisciplinary Studies, shall arrange a time and place for a public defense of the dissertation.

 - The candidate should complete his dissertation by the eighth semester of his study.